SFTtech/kevin/doc/setup.md

 * `falk` launches a container/virtual machine provided by **you**.
 You create the machine template (just set up a debian...) or use docker, etc.
-  Your job is then built inside that container by `chantal`.
+  Your pull request is then built inside that container by `chantal`.

 * After the job was run, the machine is reverted back to the template.

 You are responsible for managing and updating the container :smile:.
-Which is the whole reason we built `kevin`.
+Which is one of the main reasons we created `kevin`.

 Security design